bcgov/zeva/openshift/templates/rabbitmq/README.md

 * rabbitmq-web-route.yaml create route to rabbitmq gui
 * secret-template.yaml create template.rabbitmq-secret
 * zeva-rabbitmq-secret not being used
+* rabbitmq-secret-configmap-only.yaml, used when deploy dev, only create secret and configmap, save dev redource as Rabbitmq is not being used yet (20200921)

 ### Before triggering pipeline